junxit/us-congress-bills-111/bill.md

 That the House of Representatives—

 - **(1)** honors the life, achievements, and distinguished career of Senator Claiborne Pell;
-- **(2)** emphasizes that, among his legislative accomplishments, Senator Claiborne Pell changed the face of higher education by enabling millions of low- and middle-income students to achieve the dream of a college education;
+- **(2)** emphasizes that, among his legislative accomplishments, Senator Claiborne Pell changed the face of higher education by enabling millions of low- and middle-income students to achieve the dream of a college education; and
 - **(3)** recognizes the Federal Pell grants, the educational grants that bear his name, as a significant part of the legacy of Senator Claiborne Pell.